A meeting of Llangunnor Community Council will be held Remotely on Thursday 19th May 2022 at 6:30p.m. To transact the following agenda:

 17.

 The possibility of amending the date of the June meeting was discussed as Cllr Bevan Chair had previously advised out of courtesy that he would not be able to attend due to prior family commitments and being mindful of the quorum requirement for Five Councillors to be in attendance.
 The Clerk advised that he had checked with One Voice Wales who confirmed that we could deviate from the normal date (Being the third Thursday of the month except for our Christmas meeting) if everyone agreed.
 Cllrs took the viewpoint that they did not wish to set a precedent for this to become the norm, and therefore took the decision to a vote, where at this point Cllr Whatley decided to Abstain, with the remaining six Councillors voting in favour of leaving the original date of the 16th of June to stand.
-(Minute 0522 – 17) The Clerk asked every Councillor to try to attend the June meeting to avoid potential Quorum issues if there were not at least 5 of the six Councillors in attendance at the meeting.
-18. With the permission of the Chair the Clerk was allowed to add the following Agenda item.
+(Minute 0522 – 17)

 To recommend that Mark Ellis Jones a Solicitor with Morgan La Roche Carmarthen to be appointed by the Council to oversee the lease amendment with Carmarthen County Council in respect of allowing the Electricity Sub Station at Glan Ffynnon to be relocated to the bottom of the park as previously agreed.
 Mark Ellis Jones comes highly recommended and has extensive experience of dealing with Councils and Community Councils on issues such as this.
 He has verbally advised that he should be able to complete within the £750 offered by Western Power to cover our legal costs in this matter.
 The recommendation was unanimously accepted (Minute 0522 – 18)